 by Mike Ratliff

-Let brotherly love continue. (a personal translation of Hebrews 13:1 from the NA27 Greek text)
+1 Let brotherly love continue.
+Hebrews 13:1 (translated from the NA28 Greek text)

 Now, in light of that, look at what the writer of Hebrews is telling us here.
 How can we do these things if we are not in fellowship together?
 Some professing Christians have treated me shabbily, but it is such a joy to meet and fellowship with a genuine brother or sister in Christ!
 God will judge those who have other agendas.
 In the middle of this passage, we see the call for us to simply stand firm as Christians in the moral cesspool that is this lost and dying world.
-This is why it is so tragic for men such as Mark Driscoll to bring his “ministry” down to the level of the sewer with the gutter language and fleshly sermons and continual focus on the sexual side of things rather than the spiritual.
-He is defiling not only himself but those who follow him.
+This is why it is so tragic for some so-called Christian leaders to take their “ministries” down to the level of the sewer with the gutter language and fleshly sermons and continual focus on the sexual side of things rather than the spiritual.
+They are defiling not only themselves but those who follow them.
 There are times when our circumstances can seem overwhelming.
 If we stay pinned to the Nightly News, for instance, it can seem like there is no hope at times, that God has forsaken us.
 But look what is said here.
 God will never leave us or abandon us.
 The temporal is not the true reality for the Christian.

-Μνημονεύετε τῶν ἡγουμένων ὑμῶν, οἵτινες ἐλάλησαν ὑμῖν τὸν λόγον τοῦ θεοῦ, ὧν ἀναθεωροῦντες τὴν ἔκβασιν τῆς ἀναστροφῆς μιμεῖσθε τὴν πίστιν. Ἰησοῦς Χριστὸς ἐχθὲς καὶ σήμερον ὁ αὐτὸς καὶ εἰς τοὺς αἰῶνας. Διδαχαῖς ποικίλαις καὶ ξέναις μὴ παραφέρεσθε· καλὸν γὰρ χάριτι βεβαιοῦσθαι τὴν καρδίαν, οὐ βρώμασιν ἐν οἷς οὐκ ὠφελήθησαν οἱ περιπατοῦντες. ἔχομεν θυσιαστήριον ἐξ οὗ φαγεῖν οὐκ ἔχουσιν ἐξουσίαν οἱ τῇ σκηνῇ λατρεύοντες. ὧν γὰρ εἰσφέρεται ζῴων τὸ αἷμα περὶ ἁμαρτίας εἰς τὰ ἅγια διὰ τοῦ ἀρχιερέως, τούτων τὰ σώματα κατακαίεται ἔξω τῆς παρεμβολῆς. Διὸ καὶ Ἰησοῦς, ἵνα ἁγιάσῃ διὰ τοῦ ἰδίου αἵματος τὸν λαόν, ἔξω τῆς πύλης ἔπαθεν. τοίνυν ἐξερχώμεθα πρὸς αὐτὸν ἔξω τῆς παρεμβολῆς τὸν ὀνειδισμὸν αὐτοῦ φέροντες· οὐ γὰρ ἔχομεν ὧδε μένουσαν πόλιν ἀλλὰ τὴν μέλλουσαν ἐπιζητοῦμεν. Δι᾽ αὐτοῦ [οὖν] ἀναφέρωμεν θυσίαν αἰνέσεως διὰ παντὸς τῷ θεῷ, τοῦτ᾽ ἔστιν καρπὸν χειλέων ὁμολογούντων τῷ ὀνόματι αὐτοῦ. τῆς δὲ εὐποιΐας καὶ κοινωνίας μὴ ἐπιλανθάνεσθε· τοιαύταις γὰρ θυσίαις εὐαρεστεῖται ὁ θεός. Πείθεσθε τοῖς ἡγουμένοις ὑμῶν καὶ ὑπείκετε, αὐτοὶ γὰρ ἀγρυπνοῦσιν ὑπὲρ τῶν ψυχῶν ὑμῶν ὡς λόγον ἀποδώσοντες, ἵνα μετὰ χαρᾶς τοῦτο ποιῶσιν καὶ μὴ στενάζοντες· ἀλυσιτελὲς γὰρ ὑμῖν τοῦτο.
-(Hebrews 13:7-17 NA27)
+7 Μνημονεύετε τῶν ἡγουμένων ὑμῶν, οἵτινες ἐλάλησαν ὑμῖν τὸν λόγον τοῦ θεοῦ, ὧν ἀναθεωροῦντες τὴν ἔκβασιν τῆς ἀναστροφῆς μιμεῖσθε τὴν πίστιν.
+8 Ἰησοῦς Χριστὸς ἐχθὲς καὶ σήμερον ὁ αὐτὸς καὶ εἰς τοὺς αἰῶνας.
+9 Διδαχαῖς ποικίλαις καὶ ξέναις μὴ παραφέρεσθε· καλὸν γὰρ χάριτι βεβαιοῦσθαι τὴν καρδίαν, οὐ βρώμασιν ἐν οἷς οὐκ ὠφελήθησαν οἱ περιπατοῦντες.
+10 ἔχομεν θυσιαστήριον ἐξ οὗ φαγεῖν οὐκ ἔχουσιν ἐξουσίαν οἱ τῇ σκηνῇ λατρεύοντες.
+11 ὧν γὰρ εἰσφέρεται ζῴων τὸ αἷμα περὶ ἁμαρτίας εἰς τὰ ἅγια διὰ τοῦ ἀρχιερέως, τούτων τὰ σώματα κατακαίεται ἔξω τῆς παρεμβολῆς.
+12 Διὸ καὶ Ἰησοῦς, ἵνα ἁγιάσῃ διὰ τοῦ ἰδίου αἵματος τὸν λαόν, ἔξω τῆς πύλης ἔπαθεν.
+13 τοίνυν ἐξερχώμεθα πρὸς αὐτὸν ἔξω τῆς παρεμβολῆς τὸν ὀνειδισμὸν αὐτοῦ φέροντες· 14 οὐ γὰρ ἔχομεν ὧδε μένουσαν πόλιν ἀλλὰ τὴν μέλλουσαν ἐπιζητοῦμεν.
+15 Διʼ αὐτοῦ [οὖν] ἀναφέρωμεν θυσίαν αἰνέσεως διὰ παντὸς τῷ θεῷ, τοῦτʼ ἔστιν καρπὸν χειλέων ὁμολογούντων τῷ ὀνόματι αὐτοῦ.
+16 τῆς δὲ εὐποιΐας καὶ κοινωνίας μὴ ἐπιλανθάνεσθε· τοιαύταις γὰρ θυσίαις εὐαρεστεῖται ὁ θεός.
+17 Πείθεσθε τοῖς ἡγουμένοις ὑμῶν καὶ ὑπείκετε, αὐτοὶ γὰρ ἀγρυπνοῦσιν ὑπὲρ τῶν ψυχῶν ὑμῶν ὡς λόγον ἀποδώσοντες, ἵνα μετὰ χαρᾶς τοῦτο ποιῶσιν καὶ μὴ στενάζοντες· ἀλυσιτελὲς γὰρ ὑμῖν τοῦτο.
+Hebrews 13:7-17 (NA28)

-Remembering the ones leading you who spoke the Word of God to you, considering the outcome of their way of life, imitate their faith.
-Jesus Christ is the same yesterday, today, and forever.
-Do not be carried away by various and strange teachings for it is good for the heart to be strengthened by grace not with foods, by which the ones walking devoted to them were not helped.
-We have an altar from which the ones serving in the tabernacle do not have authority to eat.
-For the bodies of those animals whose blood is brought into the Holy of Holies by the High Priest as a sacrifice for sin are burned outside the camp.
-Therefore, Jesus, that He might sanctify the people through His own blood, suffered outside the gate.
-So then, let us go out to Him, outside the camp bearing His reproach.
-For we do not have here a lasting city but the one coming we are seeking.
-Through Him, therefore, let us always offer up a sacrifice of praise to God, that is to say, the fruit of lips, confessing His name.
-Do not neglect to do good and share what you have, for with such sacrifices God is pleased.
-Obey the ones leading you and submit to them for they are keeping watch on behalf of your souls as ones rendering an account.
-Let them do this with joy and not with groaning for this would be unprofitable for you. (a personal translation of Hebrews 13:7-17 from the NA27 Greek text)
+7 Remembering the ones leading you who spoke the Word of God to you, considering the outcome of their way of life, imitate their faith.
+8 Jesus Christ is the same yesterday, today, and forever.
+9 Do not be carried away by various and strange teachings for it is good for the heart to be strengthened by grace not with foods, by which the ones walking devoted to them were not helped.
+10 We have an altar from which the ones serving in the tabernacle do not have authority to eat.
+11 For the bodies of those animals whose blood is brought into the Holy of Holies by the High Priest as a sacrifice for sin are burned outside the camp.
+12 Therefore, Jesus, that He might sanctify the people through His own blood, suffered outside the gate.
+13 So then, let us go out to Him, outside the camp bearing His reproach.
+14 For we do not have here a lasting city but the one coming we are seeking.
+15 Through Him, therefore, let us always offer up a sacrifice of praise to God, that is to say, the fruit of lips, confessing His name.
+16 Do not neglect to do good and share what you have, for with such sacrifices God is pleased.
+17 Obey the ones leading you and submit to them for they are keeping watch on behalf of your souls as ones rendering an account.
+Let them do this with joy and not with groaning for this would be unprofitable for you.
+Hebrews 13:7-17 (translated from the NA28 Greek text)

 Notice that this passage begins (v7) with an exhortation for us to emulate our leaders who speak the Word of God to us then ends (v17) with an actual imperative (command) for submission to leaders.
 Before we dig into that, let us look at the meat in between.